fsi-open/admin-bundle/Resources/doc/admin_element.md

 }
 ```

+This is fast and easy, but currently there is no way to inject any dependencies
+using this method.
+You will either have to register your element as a service or
+use interfaces to modify what dependecies are being injected into the element.

 ### Service

-You can register your admin element as a symfony2 tagged service
+The other way is to register your admin element as a Symfony2 tagged service:

 XML Example:
 ```xml